Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: Visual Story Generation

 The evaluation of \gls{crcn} considered several automatic metrics and several baseline works, including one that excludes the entity coherence model.
 Table~\ref{tab:crcn-performance} shows the results for the NY City~\cite{NIPS2015_17e62166} and Disneyland~\cite{NIPS2015_17e62166} datasets.
 Both datasets were introduced by Park et al.~\cite{NIPS2015_17e62166} and consist of image sequences with the corresponding blog posts.
 In these datasets, results were superior to all baselines.
 The exception, where it was a close second, was with the baseline without entity coherence and in only certain metrics.
 The work was further validated by user studies conducted via Amazon Mechanical Turk (AMT), showing that human evaluators prefer \gls{crcn}-generated sequences over several baselines.

 Fig.~\ref{fig:crcn-example} shows an example of a sequence of images and the corresponding generated sentences.

-Besides, Park et al.~\cite{NIPS2015_17e62166} which is the first approach to use a bidirectional \gls{rnn} for visual storytelling, to the best of our knowledge, XE~\cite{wang-etal-2018-metrics} and AREL~\cite{wang-etal-2018-metrics} have also proposed models for visual storytelling that use bidirectional \glspl{rnn} on the VIST dataset.
+In addition to the work by Park et al.~\cite{NIPS2015_17e62166}, which was the first to use a bidirectional \gls{rnn} for visual storytelling, other works have also employed bidirectional \glspl{rnn} architectures.
+XE~\cite{wang-etal-2018-metrics} and AREL~\cite{wang-etal-2018-metrics} have proposed models for visual storytelling that use bidirectional \glspl{rnn} on the VIST dataset.